Robert William Porter

 Robert William Porter (August 13, 1926 – November 6, 1991) was a United States district judge of the United States District Court for the Northern District of Texas.

 Education and career

-Born in Monmouth, Illinois, Porter was in the United States Navy during World War II, from 1944 to 1946.
-He received an Artium Baccalaureus degree from Monmouth College in 1949 and a Juris Doctor from the University of Michigan Law School in 1952.
-He was home office counsel of the Reserve Life Insurance Company in Dallas, Texas from 1952 to 1954.
-He then went into private practice as an attorney in Dallas from 1954 to 1974.
-During that time, Porter was a Councilman of Richardson, Texas from 1961 to 1966 and then was Mayor from 1966 to 1967.
-He was also Mayor pro tem in 1966.
-He was special counsel of the County of Dallas, Texas from 1972 to 1974.
+Robert William Porter was born in Monmouth, Illinois.
+He served in the United States Navy during World War II from 1944 to 1946.
+Following his military service, he pursued higher education, earning an Artium Baccalaureus degree from Monmouth College in 1949 and a Juris Doctor from the University of Michigan Law School in 1952.

+Upon completing his legal education, he began his professional career as home office counsel for the Reserve Life Insurance Company in Dallas, Texas, a position he held from 1952 to 1954.
+Subsequently, he entered private legal practice in Dallas, where he remained active from 1954 to 1974.

+In addition to his legal career, he was engaged in public service.
+He served as a Councilman for the city of Richardson, from 1961 to 1966, and as Mayor from 1966 to 1967.
+During his tenure as Mayor, he also held the position of Mayor Pro Tem in 1966.
+From 1972 to 1974, he served as special counsel for County of Dallas.